mayumih387/route360/src/content/posts/cms-comparison/en.md

 ### I like:

 - One of the pioneers of Headless CMS, lots of knowledge on the web
-- Enough recodes - no worry for free plan for personal use
+- Enough records - no worry for free plan for personal use

 <!-- out of toc -->
 ### I don't really like: